cpaelzer/ubuntu-project-docs/docs/contributors/setup/pgp-key-storage.md

 and security of the project, PGP keys are consequently high-value targets for malicious attacks.

-In this guide, we will discuss some best practices and recommendations for keeping your PGP key secure.
+In this guide, we will discuss some best practices and {ref}`pgp-recommendations` for keeping your PGP key secure and further {ref}`pgp-related-aspects`.

+(pgp-recommendations)=
-## Overview
+## Recommendations

+An overview and summary of the recommendations, then outlined with more detail in the sections below.

 | Key Security Practice | Description |
 | :---- | :---- |